Shweyy123/STOPWATCH/README.md

 6. Start the development server: npm start

-**Usage**:
+## Usage

 Once the app is running, you can use the following controls:

-Start: Click the "Start" button to begin the stopwatch.
+  1) Start: Click the "Start" button to begin the stopwatch.

-Stop: Click the "Stop" button to pause the stopwatch.
+  2) Stop: Click the "Stop" button to pause the stopwatch.

-Reset: Click the "Reset" button to reset the stopwatch back to 00:00:00.
+  3) Reset: Click the "Reset" button to reset the stopwatch back to 00:00:00.

-**Technologies Used**:
+## Technologies Used

-React: A JavaScript library for building user interfaces.
+  1) React: A JavaScript library for building user interfaces.

-CSS: For styling the components.
+  2) CSS: For styling the components.

-JavaScript (ES6+): For the application logic.
+  3) JavaScript (ES6+): For the application logic.